-The first segment threads though several engaging downtown blocks and crosses beneath I-40.
-As you approach the underpass, the cityscape gives way to green spaces, fragrant magnolias and residential neighborhoods.
+The Strollway crosses over Salem Parkway via a pedestrian bridge.
+As you approach the bridge, the cityscape gives way to green spaces, fragrant magnolias and residential neighborhoods.

-A half-mile farther you'll reach the Old Salem Visitor Center.
-If time allows, pop in and explore this restored historic district.
+Almost a mile south from the bridge, the Old Salem Museums & Garden (900 Old Salem Rd)—which includes the Old Salem Visitor Center—is next to the trail on the west side.
+The Old Salem Covered Bridge provides a connection to the restored Old Salem historic district.
+Cross the bridge to reach additional museums (924 S Main St) and to explore the historic district.
 Established in 1766 by Moravian craftsmen, it grew into a thriving trading center and reputable source of high-quality handicrafts.
 Today it's one of the country's most authentic and best documented colonial sites, boasting 100 restored and reconstructed buildings.

-Directions: To reach the central business district trailhead, take I-40 Business west to Exit 5C/Cherry Street, head north on Cherry, and turn right on Fourth Street.
-The trailhead is on Fourth between Cherry and Trade.
+The central business district trailhead is on Fourth between Cherry and Trade.
 Limited street parking is available, or you can use the public parking garage on Cherry between Fourth and Fifth.

 Additional parking is available at the Old Salem Visitor Center (900 Old Salem Road) and in several shopping complex parking lots by the southern end of the trail.

 The city's transit system (WSTA) provides access to the trail via a number of bus stops.
 Visit the TrailLink map for all locations, transit options, and detailed directions.